24 FREE (or very cheap) ways to create a magical summer for kids

 Sounds simple, but scavenger hunts and treasure hunts are a great way to kill half an hour – the internet makes setting these up super easy.

-- Watch planes take off – for the price of a coffee.
 If you've an airport nearby, check if there's a café or pub where you can watch the planes without a boarding pass.

 We've done this a few times and little kids love it – just buy a drink, and sit there for as long as possible.